 Gentlemen, given the frequency of faking, if you feel the need to ask, chances are she didn’t come.
 Especially if you make love drunk, rush into intercourse, or don’t provide gentle, extended hand massage of her clitoris and cunnilingus every time.

 Most orgasms are actually pretty hard to miss.
 Women’s resemble men’s.
 Think about your own and you’ll be better able to identify women’s.
-The vast majority begin with quickening of breathing often accompanied by gasps or moans followed by several seconds of rapid, involuntary contractions of the muscles around the vulva and anus, usually with jerky movement of the hips and often the whole body.
+The vast majority begin with the quickening of breathing often accompanied by gasps or moans followed by several seconds of rapid, involuntary contractions of the muscles around the vulva and anus, usually with a jerky movement of the hips and often the whole body.
 Orgasms conclude with release into relaxation and dreamy contentment.
 If you help her to orgasm orally, your lips and tongue are likely to feel her vaginal muscle contractions.

 If you want to see women have orgasms, ignore the vast majority of porn.
 The women moan, groan, and thrash, seeming to climax, but they don’t.
-I’ve interviewed several women porn actors.
+I’ve interviewed several female porn actors.
 All were orgasmic at home during personal lovemaking with their real partners.
 But none ever came on camera.
 Not one.

 Why?
-Largely because porn is depicts male fantasies of women endlessly servicing men with fellatio and intercourse.
+Largely because porn depicts male fantasies of women endlessly servicing men with fellatio and intercourse.
 Porn contains very little of what actually helps women climax—leisurely, playful, extended kissing, cuddling, and whole-body massage, gentle hand jobs and lots of gentle cunnilingus.
-The women actors didn’t get that on the set, but did at home.
+The women actors didn’t get that on the set but did at home.

 How To Boost Women’s Likelihood of Orgasm During Intercourse